Personal power 101: Breaking sartorial rules

 It's not just about being unique; it's about breaking free from the constraints of fashion norm, symbolic for a society feeling constantly surveyed, handled, controlled be it by politicians or algorithms.
 Both don’t listen.
 Both don’t answer.

-You look at your well stocked maybe even color or occasion coordinated wardrobe and feel that you have nothing to wear.
-You yawn, you’re bored, even with those expensive designers.
-And then you grab a couple pants, tops, dresses, a jacket or two from those different sections, summer or winter who cares, and hey, the chaos of the pile of clothes on your king size bed is exiting.
+Do you know the feeling?
+You look at your well stocked maybe even color or occasion coordinated wardrobe and moan that you have nothing to wear.
+You yawn, you’re bored, even with your latest buys or your expensive designers.
+In the spur of the annoyed moment you grab a couple pants, tops, dresses, a jacket or two from those different sections, summer or winter who cares, and decide to deliver them to a thrift store.
+But hey, the chaos of the pile of clothes on your nicely made bed is exiting.

-The juxtaposition of stripes, florals, plaids, and geometrics makes your head spin and rebellion rushes through your fashionista veins.
+The juxtaposition of stripes, florals, plaids, and geometrics makes your head spin and rebellion rushes through your good girl, business woman or wifey veins.

-“I shall be me,” you exclaim shaken by your rules crushing epiphany, while layering the once-forbidden into vibrant art that reflects your mood of the day and turns into your message.
+“I shall be me,” you exclaim rattled by your rules crushing epiphany, while layering the pile of chaos into a once-forbidden, vibrant art that reflects your mood of the day and turns into your message.
+"I dress my soul."
 You just became part of the outcry for equal rights of edgy and elegant, frilly and Zen, thrifty and classy.
 In the bigger picture you’re asking for acceptance, diversity and inclusion.

 A creative chaos of pattern and colors is symbolic for our not harmonious, not matching society.
 Other than society the contrasting pieces you are wearing work enormously well together in its rule breaking unity of no-go goes.